Surgery for primary bone cancer

 Experienced surgeons who work in a specialist treatment centre will do the surgery.
 The aim is to remove the tumour from the bone while trying to keep as much function as possible.

 It’s usually possible to remove the affected part of the bone and replace it with a custom-made metal fitting (endoprosthesis), or with a bone from another part of the body (bone graft).
 If the cancer affects a bone in or near a joint, the whole joint can often be replaced with an artificial one.
 These operations are called limb-sparing surgery.
 In some cases, the surgeon can remove the affected bone without replacing it with anything and without it affecting the way you move.

-Unfortunately, it isn’t always possible to avoid an amputation|.
-Sometimes an amputation may be needed to ensure the cancer has been completely removed.
-It may also be necessary if your mobility would be better after an amputation than with limb-sparing surgery.
+It is not always possible to use limb-sparing surgery, and occasionally the surgeons need to remove (amputate) a whole limb.
+This is to make sure the cancer has been completely removed.
+It may also be needed if your movement will be better after an amputation than after limb-sparing surgery.

-If a bone cancer spreads to the lungs it may still be possible to cure it with an operation to remove the part of the lung that’s affected.
-This operation is called a thoracotomy.
-It shouldn’t affect your breathing as it’s still possible to breathe properly if part of a lung, or even a whole lung, is removed.
+If bone cancer spreads to the lungs it may still be possible to cure it with an operation to remove the part of the lung that’s affected.
+This operation is called a thoracotomy or metastectomy.

 When deciding whether this type of operation is possible, the MDT will consider several factors including the type of primary bone cancer, the number of secondary cancers in the lungs, their size and where they are in the lungs.
 The MDT will also take into account your general health, as this is a major operation.
 Sometimes a course of chemotherapy is given first.
 This can help shrink the secondary cancers and may make an operation possible.